Beienheim–Schotten railway: Nidda–Schotten

-The next village of Ober-Schmitten included two paper mills which were both connected by sidings to the railway.
+The next village of Ober-Schmitten included two paper mills, both of which were connected by sidings to the railway.
 Again, the line had to run directly through the narrow village street.
 The halt was at its eastern end near the SPO paper mill.
 Continuing on the right (southeast) side of the road, the line followed the highway to Eichelsdorf and along the village main street to a halt near the townhouse now called Eichelsdorf.

 The railway line between Eichelsdorf and Rainrod moved slightly away from the road and crossed it approximately halfway between the two villages.
 Part of its course can still be recognised as a path.
 The line also crossed Rainrod near the main street (Frankfurter Straße), but here the halt was on the eastern outskirts, again on the southern side of the road, east of the junction with Brückenstraße.
 The line ran on the south side of the highway on what is now the northern shore of the Niddastausee reservoir, which was built after the dismantling of the railway, and ended at its terminus in the town of Schotten.
 The station was between the Nidda river and the present federal highway in the area of the Taubenweg; its goods shed still exists and is used for commercial purposes.

 The villages of Kohden, Unter-Schmitten, Ober-Schmitten and Eichelsdorf are now part of Nidda in Wetteraukreis.
 Rainrod is in the town of Schotten in Vogelsbergkreis.